fhonsiah/alx-system_engineering-devops/0x01-shell_permissions/README.md

   use the command # touch hello
 5. A script that adds execute permissions to the owner of the file hello use the command # chmod u+x hello
+6. A script that adds execute permissions to the owner and the group owner, and read permissions to the user. use the command # chmod ug+x,o+r hello